 of this family name include: Thirlwall, Thirlway, Thirwall, Thelwall, Thelwal and many more.

 Early Notables of the Thirlwall family (pre 1700)

-in...
-Another 36 words (3 lines of text) are included under the topic Early Thirlwall Notables in all our PDF Extended History products and printed products wherever possible.
+Simon Thelwall (1601-1659), was an English politician, Member of Parliament for...
+Another 45 words (3 lines of text) are included under the topic Early Thirlwall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Thirlwall family to the New World and Oceana

 Some of the first settlers of this family name were:

 Thirlwall Settlers in United States in the 19th Century